Found Out About You: Background

-The song was a favorite of the band's, with both Wilson and drummer Phillip Rhodes naming it as Hopkins's best song.
+The song was a favorite of the band's, with both Wilson and the drummer Rhodes naming it as Hopkins's best song.
 Rhodes commented, "In my opinion, that is the best song he ever wrote, and it is the best song on the record."
 Wilson explained, "I knew that song had to be the best vocal of my entire life.
 I knew that song had to be perfect, at least from my angle.
 Everybody else did it perfectly, and I had to rise up to the challenge as well....He wanted it to be a hit record and I'm glad it is; it's a great song."

 Release

 "Found Out About You" reached number 25 on the US Billboard Hot 100, making it the second single from the album (after "Hey Jealousy") to enter the top 40.
-The song found the most success in Canada, where it reached number three on the RPM Top Singles chart.
+The song found the most success in Canada, where it reached number three on the RPM 100 Hit Tracks chart.
 Elsewhere, the song barely reached the top 40 in the United Kingdom and peaked at number 94 on Australia's ARIA Singles Chart in September 1994.

 Critical reception

 "Found Out About You" saw praise from music critics.
 Ed Masley of The Arizona Republic listed the song as the Gin Blossoms' second best song on his list of their top 30 tracks, writing, "There's a haunting, almost psychedelic quality to the interweaving guitar lines and overall vibe of 'Found Out About You,' at once recalling R.E.M. at their hypnotic best and something closer to garage rock."
+Alan Jones from Music Week gave it three out of five, saying, "The follow-up to the excellent debut hit 'Hey Jealousy' is a similarly retro guitar-based track.
+It lacks the cute devices that made 'Hey Jealousy' such a favourite, but is a sterling piece of work that recalls Eighties acts like Any Trouble and Joe Jackson.
+A mid-charting hit but, more importantly, one that is likely to boost their album, New Miserable Experience."